NLAFET/block_cimmino/doc/source/algorithm.rst

         A_i u_i ~=~ r_i, ~~~~  (r_i = {b_i - A_i x^{(k)}}),~~~ i = 1, .... p.
     \end{equation}

-In our implementation we choose to solve these equations using the augmented system approach
+In our implementation we choose to solve these equations using the augmented system

 .. math::
    :nowrap: